Google My Business Rank Checker - Track Your Listing in Local Pack

 Maximize the Impact of Your Google My Business Listings

-In our latest update, we've worked to make sure you know the full impact of all of your business listings.
-We know that many users do SEO for sites that have multiple business locations attached to them, sometimes with each location having it's own Google Business Page with only a slight difference in the page title (e.g., Brand: division type, city, state).
+so that you know the full impact of all of your business listings.
+We know that many users do SEO for sites that have multiple business locations attached to them, sometimes with each location having its own Google Business Page with only a slight difference in the page title (e.g., Brand: division type, city, state).
 In such a case, you might want to be able to track and have rank counted if any of the associated locations score a Local Pack listing.
 You can now enter the Business Page Title phrase that all the locations have in common (e.g., a brand name, a product line, etc.) in the Advanced Search Engine settings > Local Results Business Page Name

 that contains the brand name in it.